Nitrokey/nitrokey-websmartcard/README.md

 ### Communication Channel

-The following sequence diagram illustrates the process of a high-level command exchange between Alice and a JavaScript Client Application, which communicates with the Nitrokey WebSmartCard API and the WebSmartCard Device (e.g. Nitrokey 3).
+The following sequence diagram illustrates the process of a high-level command exchange between Alice and a JavaScript Client Application (with an optional communication to the Web Service, which Alice visits), which communicates with the Nitrokey WebSmartCard API and the WebSmartCard Device (e.g. Nitrokey 3).
 The communication involves multiple requests and responses using Webauthn/FIDO2/CTAP2 and encoded in CBOR.
 Ultimately, the result of the command is sent back to Alice.